Powerlearnproject/se-assignment-2-introduction-to-software-engineering-essybobo/assignment 2 .md

-a.Planning and analysis -entails preparation and examination of the problem. b.Define requirements -gather user requirements. c.Design -entails coming up with drawings. d.Development-enatils writing code and removing bugs. e.Testing -entails ensuring that the software works as it should. e.g component testing,sytem testing and acceptance testing. f.Deployment -entails rolling out sosftware. g.Maintenance -entails bug fixing.
+a.Planning and analysis -entails preparation and examination of the problem. b.Define requirements -gather user requirements. c.Design -entails coming up with drawings. d.Development-entails writing code and removing bugs. e.Testing -entails ensuring that the software works as it should. e.g component testing,sytem testing and acceptance testing. f.Deployment -entails rolling out software. g.Maintenance -entails bug fixing.

 Agile vs. Waterfall Models:
-Agile model is used when one requires flexibility as it enables change when needed while waterfall is a model that requires one to know whats needed as step two can only be done when step one is done until the end.
+Agile model is used when one requires flexibility as it enables change when needed while waterfall is a model that requires one to know whats needed as next step can only be done when step before it is completed.

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Key difference: Agile enables adaptability while waterfall is plan driven.